Student Handbook

 PROCEDURES FOR BUS RIDERS

-A. Exit bus at bus ramp and proceed to front gym/gym lobby area.
+A. Exit the bus at the bus ramp and proceed into the building.

 C. Students will sit/stand in designated area until the bell rings at 7:30 a.m.
 Students are not allowed in locker areas or other areas of the building before 7:30 a.m.

-D. Students are not allowed on the gym floor or play on the gym floor.
+D. Students are not allowed in the auditorium.

-E. NO FOOD/DRINKS are allowed in gym area.
+E. NO FOOD/DRINKS are allowed in the auditorium.

 II.
 DEPARTURE